enkidevs/curriculum/docker/docker-fundamentals/storage/docker-intro.md

 ## Content

-By design, data in Docker containers doesn’t persist when that container no longer exists.
+By design, data in Docker containers doesn't persist when that container no longer exists.

 > 💡 When a container is deleted, all of the data written to the container is deleted along with it.